Finding Heart Rate Peaks#

 return peak_count

-# this is a testing helper function
+# This is a testing helper function

-def tests_for_hr_data(data_and_answers, w):
+def tests_for_hr_data(data, known_peaks, w):

 else: